 - When you see a screen showing startup options, you can release the Power button.

 - Press the Command+D shortcut on your keyboard.

 Apple Diagnostics will start checking your hardware for issues.
 Once it finishes the test, you’ll get a report.
 Note that the report can consist of reference codes.
 If you don’t know what they mean, check Apple’s reference code guidance.

 The ultimate way to prevent a kernel panic on your Mac

 These recommendations will help you to maintain your Mac and reduce the chances of issues, including a kernel panic error that causes your Mac to keep restarting over and over.

 Check for software updates

 With the updates, Apple and developers provide performance improvements and bug fixes in their software.
 You should update your software any time new versions are available to keep your Mac working great.

-How to check a Mac for macOS updates:
+How to check a Mac for macOS updates on the Monterey: